Cacti/documentation/How-To-Poller-5-to-1-min.md

 ## RRDCleaner (optional step)
-You can run rrdcleaner and delete already deleted RRD files.
+You can run rrdcleaner and delete unused RRD files.
 It can decrease converting time.
 [System Utilities](System-Utilities.md)